wp-plugins/in-over-your-archives/readme.txt

 Requires at least: 2.9.2
 Stable tag: 1.2

-This plugin will display your archive page in a nice way, just like on inoveryourhead.net
+This plugin will display your archive page in a nice way, just like on <a href="http://inoveryourhead.net/archive">inoveryourhead.net</a>.

+This plugin was a collaboration between <a href="http://stresslimitdesign.com">stresslimit</a> and <a href="http://inoveryourhead.net">Julien Smith</a>.

 == Description ==